 Such collapses which are laid out with impermeable rock (here – siltstone or claystone), are called caprock dolines.

-Contrary to dolines, these holes in general do not have vertical walls and they do not have rivers at the bottoms, appearing from cave opening in one side and disappearing into another side.
+Contrary to dolines, these holes, in general, do not have vertical walls and they do not have rivers at the bottoms, appearing from cave opening on one side and disappearing into another side.

-Collapse dolines are covered with thickets and rainforest and at their bottom often form small lakes.
+Collapse dolines are covered with thickets and rainforests and at their bottom often form small lakes.

 Some of the first expeditions to this uninhabited area took place in 1973.
-They were organised after there were noticed numerous "holes" in the ground from airplanes – speleologists had a hope to find new, exciting caves here.
-After the inspection of several sinkholes their expectations were not fulfilled.
+They were organized after there were noticed numerous "holes" in the ground from airplanes – speleologists had a hope to find new, exciting caves here.
+After the inspection of several sinkholes, their expectations were not fulfilled.

-Only in the south-eastern part of plateau there is something what resembles real dolines – sinkholes with vertical walls which serve as entrances into the caves.
+Only in the south-eastern part of the plateau there is something that resembles real dolines – sinkholes with vertical walls which serve as entrances into the caves.

 Volume of one such doline is approximately 1 million m³.
-At the base of it there opens entrance into cave named Uli Malemuli.
-This cave together with doline reaches depth of 420 m.
+At the base of it, there opens an entrance into a cave named Uli Malemuli.
+This cave together with doline reaches a depth of 420 m.
 Several smaller streams now fall as waterfalls into this sinkhole.

-Sinkholes of Mamo Plateau form unique landscape and there is nothing similar elsewhere on Earth.
-Most likely this weird plateau hosts also unique species of plants and animals.
+Sinkholes of the Mamo Plateau form a unique landscape and there is nothing similar elsewhere on Earth.
+Most likely this weird plateau has numerous unique species of plants and animals.

 - James J.M.
 Giant dolines of the Muller Plateau, Papua New Guinea, Speleogenesis.info.
 Accessed 25.07.10.